Tracking The Tropics: Hurricane Elsa Winds, Rain Spreading Across Windward Islands

 South Florida is also included in the forecast track so we will need to closely watch it over the weekend.

 For now, Elsa is not expected to be a hurricane threat to South Florida.
-Its closest approach would be next Monday into Tuesday but it is still too soon to say what, if any impacts, we will see.MORE NEWS: Surfside Condo Collapse: Plans Are In The Works To Demolish Building, Death Toll At 18
+Its closest approach would be next Monday into Tuesday but it is still too soon to say what, if any impacts, we will see.MORE NEWS: Fire Erupts In Mobile Home Near The Miami River

 We all need to remain alert and aware.